wasm3/node-wasm-trace/README.md

 1. The input file is instrumented with `Binaryen.js`.
    This step is the same as using `wasm-opt` with `--log-execution`, `--instrument-memory`, `--instrument-locals` options.
-2. Run the instrumented file with `Wasmer.js` + injected instrumentation handlers.
+2. Runs the instrumented file with `Wasmer.js` + injected instrumentation handlers.
-3. Write the produced traces to `trace.log`.
+3. Writes the produced traces to `trace.log`.